zzyou/Eventful-API-test-page/README.md

 ##

 ## How to Set Up This Application in Terminal:
-Before you start, please request an API key from `eventful` (http://api.eventful.com/).
+Before you start, please request an API key from [eventful](http://api.eventful.com/).

 - `git clone https://github.com/zzyou/Eventful-API-test-page.git`, clone this repo to your computer.
 - `cd Eventful-API-test-page`, change directory to this folder in your computer.